GoogleCloudPlatform/cloud-hackathons/hacks/genai-genkit/README.md

 User: Yes. the first type I think.
 ```

 The **Movie Guru** app then needs to understand from this context that the user is looking for a **comedy film**, and use this as a search query.
-The goal of this challenge is t take a conversation history, and the latest user statement, and transform it into a vector searchable query.
+The goal of this challenge is to take a conversation history, and the latest user statement, and transform it into a vector searchable query.

 This challenge has two parts: